Lithium

 3. Management of chronic manic symptoms

-- Prevention in patients with recurrent suicidal tendencies
+- Prevention of recurrent suicidal tendencies

 - Adjunct therapy for obsessive-compulsive symptoms